 This means encouraging leaders and employees—not once a year, but every month—to embrace new learning opportunities.
-An expectation must be set to compassionately call in, or call out instances of racism, sexism, linguism, or homophobia when they occur—keeping room for growth at the forefront of these conversations.
+An expectation must be set to compassionately call in or call out instances of racism, sexism, linguism, or homophobia when they occur—leaving room for growth at the forefront of these conversations.

 We encourage continual DEI education.
 And we use non-blaming, non-victimizing, engaging, and uplifting teaching methods.
 Our goal is to empower everyone to recognize new opportunities for growth and to easily incorporate DEI into their daily lives.